kendru/learn-cljs/content/section-1/lesson-6-receiving-rapid-feedback-with-figwheel.md

 ### Quick Review

-- While Figwheel is running, find the line in `core.cljs` that contains `(defonce app-state ...)`, change the text, and save the file.
+- While Figwheel is running, find the line in `weather.cljs` that contains `(defonce app-state ...)`, change the text, and save the file.
 Does the page update?
 Why or why not?
-- Find the line in `core.cljs` that contains `[:h1 (:text @app-state)]` and change the `h1` to `p`.
+- Find the line in `weather.cljs` that contains `[:h1 (:text @app-state)]` and change the `h1` to `p`.
 Does the page update?
 Why is this behavior different from changing the definition of `app-state`?

 ### Display/Business Logic Separation